CRPropa/CRPropa3/Extending-CRPropa.md

 print c.current.getEnergy()
 ```

-When redefining the init function make sure to call the super classes init function as well, otherwise the code will segfault.
+When redefining the constructor make sure to call the constructor of the super
+classes as well, as otherwise the code will segfault.
 ```python
 class MyModule(Module):
     def __init__(self):